 Extend understanding of anatomy, form and movement through life drawing to create dynamic poses for animation purposes.

-Experiment with timing to create clear, readable actions in animated movements, considering how it might be interpreted by an audience.
+Experiment with timing to create clear, readable actions with consideration as to how these may be interpreted by an audience.

 Teaching and Learning Work Loads

 For session 2020/21 the expectation is that the teaching and learning hours stated in this descriptor will form a mix of synchronous and asynchronous student/staff activity, with the majority of this being online.
 The exact pattern of this activity is likely to vary from the standard face-to-face hours listed below but the overall student effort remains the same.
 Up-to-date information on the delivery of the module can be found on the relevant module MLS site and on your student timetable.

 SCQF Level - The Scottish Credit and Qualifications Framework provides an indication of the complexity of award qualifications and associated learning and operates on an ascending numeric scale from Levels 1-12 with SCQF Level 10 equating to a Scottish undergraduate Honours degree.